GFDRR/CCDR-tools/_sources/docs/tool-setup.md

 Example of sub-national administrative boundaries for Senegal.
 ```

-Each ADM layer should include relative ADMi_CODE and ADMi_NAME across levels to facilitate the summary of results:
+Each layer should include relative ADMi_CODE and ADMi_NAME across levels to facilitate the summary of results:

   - **ADM0**